===================

 Some more Go tutorials converted to core.async

-A final word of advice, when converting Go examples to core.async remember no to do Thread/sleep in your go blocks!
-In go, the sleep function is integrated in the go routine scheduling, this is not the case in core.async.
-See here for a deeper explanation why.
+A final word of advice: when converting Go examples to core.async, remember not to do Thread/sleep in your go blocks!
+In Go, the sleep function is integrated into the go routine scheduling; this is not the case in core.async.
+See here for a deeper explanation of why.